flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 ---
 title: Changes to ImageCache and ImageProvider
-description: ImageCache requires implementers to override containsKey, and ImageProvider has marked resolve as @nonVirtual
+description: ImageCache requires implementers to override containsKey, and ImageProvider has marked resolve as @nonVirtual.
 ---